Types of Programming Languages

 Exercise: Which of these languages required that variables or functions be declared with types and which did not?

-Exercise: Implement this function in PHP, Objective C, Scala, D, and Mercury.
+Exercise: Implement this function in PHP, APL, Objective C, Ceylon, D, Mercury, and a language of your choice that is currently not represented above.

 System Languages

 System programming languages differ from application programming languages in that they are more concerned with managing a computer system rather than solving general problems in health care, game playing, or finance.
-System languages deal with:
+In a system language, the programmer, not the runtime system, is generally responsible for:

 Scripting Languages

 Scripting languages are used for wiring together systems and applications at a very high level.
-They are almost always extremely expressive (they do a lot with very little code) and usually dynamic (the compiler does little, the run-time system does almost everything).
+They are almost always extremely expressive (they do a lot with very little code) and usually dynamic (meaning the compiler does very little, while the run-time system does almost everything).

 Esoteric Languages